 Yes.
 The current GIGA students are even members of the circles at other campuses.
 Also, many Athletic Associations practice at Mita/Hiyoshi Campus.

 Please access the SFC Official website that shows the number of International Students at SFC.

 Do you have any medical clinics on campus?
 Is there a Counseling Service where I can consult in English?

 Yes.
 We have both in the wellness center on campus.
 You can see a doctor and consult with a Clinical Psychologist in English.
 Please also refer to the link below.

 There is no official way to do so, but every year students make their own Facebook page and communicate with each other.
 If you have any questions or concerns, please contact the Office of International Affairs at SFC.

 First, please read chapter 1 and 2 of the Handbook for SFC International Students to see the housing condition or situation in Japan.
 Then you decide “Apartment” or “dorm”.
 Each one has positive and negative aspects so understand the system first and decide.
 If you need our support for apartment contract, let us know.

-The newest dormitory at SFC is scheduled to open in the Spring Semester of the 2022 academic year!
+The newest dormitory at SFC has been opened in the Spring, 2023!
 It is a mixed dormitory for male and female students that offers breakfast and dinner and provides plenty of space for students to interact with each other.